0xPolygonZero/zk_evm/README.md

 understood by the zkEVM prover.

 * [evm_arithmetization](./evm_arithmetization/README.md): Defines all the STARK constraints and recursive circuits to generate succinct proofs of EVM execution.
-It uses starky and plonky2 as proving backend: https://github.com/0xPolygonZero/plonky2.
+It uses starky and plonky2 as a proving backend: https://github.com/0xPolygonZero/plonky2.

 * [proof_gen](./proof_gen/README.md): A convenience library for generating proofs from inputs already in Intermediate Representation (IR) format.